-From 1 July 2006 students in receipt of US Financial Aid may not enrol in courses that contain any online or external component.
+From 1 July 2006 students in receipt of US Financial Aid may not enroll in courses that contain any online or external component.
 Enrolment in a course that contains online or external delivery as the only method of delivery will make you ineligible for Federal Loans for the remainder of your program.
 Homework and assignment submission is not considered an online or external component for this purpose.

 Satisfactory Academic Progress (US Federal Regulation 34 CFR 668.34)

 It is the University's policy that students in receipt of US Federal Student Aid must maintain minimum standard of Academic Progress in accordance with US Federal regulations (34 CFR 668.34) to retain eligibility for further loans.
 In accordance with US Federal regulations standards are applied to both academic standing and the maximum timeframe to complete the program.
 Failure to maintain these standards could result in the suspension of your eligibility for US Federal Student Aid.

 1. Academic Standing (Qualitative Component)